intuit/gqlex/README.md

 ```

-And finally we will dwell on an example that will illustrate the use of gXPath node selection GraphQL manipulation (AKA transform).
+And finally we will dwell on an example that will illustrate the use of gqlXPath node selection GraphQL manipulation (AKA transform).

 > Here a mutation GraphQL document